ICRAR/docker-casacore/README.md

 ## Usage
 ### Complete build
-This will take pretty long and MGARD requires > 16GB of memory during compilation.
+This will take pretty long, but hopefuly the first two images don't have to be done too often.

 ```bash
 make build-all